 - Measurable: I plan to join a gym within the next three days and go to the gym within the next seven days.
 Each week, I will track my progress by writing down all of the times I went to the gym, aiming for at least three sessions.
 I will do this for at least six months.

-- Achievable: I’ve exercised consistently in the past and proven I can stick to this schedule if I make the time and effort.
+- Attainable: I’ve exercised consistently in the past and proven I can stick to this schedule if I make the time and effort.

 - Relevant: By prioritizing exercise, I will improve my energy, self-esteem, and overall health by committing to this challenge.

-- Time-sensitive: My first milestone must be hit within the next three days.
+- Time-bound: My first milestone must be hit within the next three days.
 Then I need to start my gym sessions within the next week.

 Goal #4: “Pay off my debt by saving $200/month for the next year.”